Children and Youth Catechesis

 What does it mean to be a Christian?

-Junior Catechesis is a time where we can come together and prayerfully consider the Christian faith.
+Junior Catechesis is a time where we can come together and prayerfully reflect on the Christian faith as children develop in curiosity.
 This includes engaging in a time of fellowship, prayerful reading of Scripture and a reflection of the catechism question for that week from the To Be A Christian catechism.
 All of this is directed towards the greater end of answering the question of our formation in Christ— "what does it mean to be a Christian?"

 This catechesis program meets on Sundays at 9:00 am throughout the year with the summer off.